bow/pytest-pipeline/README.rst

             result.write("42\n")
         print("Result computed")

-At this point it's just a simple script, but it should be enough to illustrate the plugin.
-Also, if you want to follow along, save the above file as ``run_pipeline``.
+At this point it's just a simple script, but it is enough to represent a single, long running task to be tested.
+If you want to follow along, save the above file as ``run_pipeline``.

 With the pipeline above, here's how your test would look like with